Campbell, Constantine R. The Letter to the Ephesians. PNTC; Grand Rapids, Mich.: Eerdmans, 2023. xxvi+1140 pp. Hb; $45.00. Link to Eerdmans

 One additional note that has very little to do with the commentary.
 First, Campbell is an excellent jazz musician.
 You can stream some of his music on his website.
 I listened to Pirates of Piraeus while writing this review.
 I doubt Campbell will read this review, but Pirates of Piraeus is excellent (and I bought a copy!)

-NB: Thanks to Kregel for kindly providing me with a review copy of this book.
+NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.